 Without further ado, here is my first week’s post on a word from the Dictionary of Obscure Sorrows, words created and defined by John Koenig.

 n. a kind of melancholic trance in which you become completely absorbed in vivid sensory details—raindrops skittering down a window, tall trees leaning in the wind, clouds of cream swirling in your coffee—briefly soaking in the experience of being alive, an act that is done purely for its own sake

 We went to dinner the other day.
 A celebration.
-A marriage, I think it was.
+Marriage, I think.
 It was a long table, the plates were retro, all different designs.
 There were tall glass windows looking out at the busy city street in the bright, clear light of a below-zero winter day.
 Everything felt like crystal.

-My glass arrived, and the ice cube inside was just as clear as my friend’s.
+My glass arrived, and the ice cube inside was just as clear as my friends.
 I picked up my glass.
 I turned it one way and another.
 The square ice cube inside the cylindrical glass stayed nearly invisible.
-It was clear as the wintery air outside.
+It was clear as glass.